-66. Under Schedule 5 a freight operator or customer will have firm rights to Ancillary Movements to give full effect to its firm rights.
+67. Under Schedule 5 a freight operator will have firm rights to Ancillary Movements to give full effect to its firm rights.

-Schedule 6 - Events of Default, Suspension and Termination
+Schedule 6 Events of Default, Suspension and Termination

-67. This schedule sets out the Events of Default and provides for the suspension and termination of the contract where a party is in default.
+68. This schedule sets out the Events of Default and provides for the suspension and termination of the contract where a party is in default.

-Schedule 7 - Access charges
+Schedule 7 Track charges and other payments

-- 68. This schedule sets out the charges that the freight operator must pay to Network Rail in return for access to the network and for any electricity traction charges that are incurred. - 69.
+- 69. This schedule sets out the charges that the freight operator must pay to Network Rail in return for access to the network and for any electricity traction charges that are incurred. - 70.
 Unlike in the model freight contract, Schedule 7 in the freight customer contract sets out only the incremental costs that may arise if the freight customer wants to operate services that do not fall within the Operating Constraints.
 Charges for the freight customer's services are paid under Schedule 7 in the appointed freight operator's customer contract with Network Rail.
-The appointed operator and the freight customer may then negotiate any pass through of these charges through an unregulated commercial contract between them. - 70.
-The access charges and other figures referred to in Schedules 4, 7 and 8 of the freight operator customer contract are in 2017/18 prices.
+The appointed operator and the freight customer may then negotiate any pass through of these charges through an unregulated commercial contract between them. - 71.
+The access charges and other figures referred to in Schedules 4, 7 and 8 are in 2023-24 prices.
 Paragraph 2.7 of Schedule 7 contains indexation provisions for these figures, providing for them to be adjusted each year from 1 April to reflect inflation.
-To cater for those contracts that were not in existence in prior years, the provisions provide for the adjustment to the figures to be calculated as if the contract had been in existence on and from 1 April 20195.
+To cater for those contracts that were not in existence in prior years, the provisions provide for the adjustment to the figures to be calculated as if the contract had been in existence on and from 1 April 2024. - 72.
+See our Charging module for more information on the track access charging framework.